Support

 Does ScopeDock upload my video by default?

 No default cloud upload flow is part of the product positioning.
-ScopeDock is presented as a local-first tool, and the website keeps that boundary clear in both product and support copy.
+ScopeDock is presented as a local-first tool.
+It does not automatically upload videos, images, full RTSP URLs, LAN IP addresses, or media paths, and the website keeps feedback separate from anonymous usage measurement.

 What cameras are supported?